nithinphilips/SMOz/website/documentation.rst

 Documentation
 =============
+The user manual is maintained by Keith Brooke <wkb@execulink.com>.

-A user manual can be `viewed online`_ and a copy is included with the application.
+You can `view it online`_ and a copy is included with the application.

-You can also view the `latest draft copy`_ of the user manual.
+You can also view the `latest draft copy`_ of the user manual at the SMOz Github wiki.

-.. _viewed online: doc/index.html
+.. _view it online: doc/index.html
 .. _latest draft copy: https://github.com/nithinphilips/SMOz/wiki